-So if you're trying to figure out what's wrong and malfunctioning o computer log files can show you valuable information.
-When you know him anymore error code you can very simply run a search on machine search engine you use to discover possible solutions.
+So if you're trying to find out what's blame and malfunctioning your computer, logs can show you valuable information.
+Once you know him error code you can simply run a search on the search engine you are using to find out possible solutions.

 Below we will see how to find and read Windows error logs.